Jsj0per/Jsj0per.github.io/index.md

 tags: [getting_started]
 sidebar: mydoc_sidebar
 permalink: index.html
-summary: This is my blog with everything about me as a developer.
-Powered by Jekyll Theme.
+summary: This is my blog with everything about me as a developer. based on the Jekyll theme.
 ---

 ### 안녕하세요!